influxdata/docs-v2/content/influxdb/v2.1/process-data/get-started.md

 ## Define a destination

-In the vast majority of task use cases, once data is transformed, it needs to be sent and stored somewhere.
+In most cases, you'll want to send and store data after the task has transformed it.
-This could be a separate InfluxDB measurement or bucket.
+The destination could be a separate InfluxDB measurement or bucket.

 The example below uses [`to()`](/{{< latest "flux" >}}/stdlib/universe/to) to write the transformed data back to another InfluxDB bucket: